 Twennie Founders

-Most technical professionals are trained to respond to RFPs, but not to recognize opportunities upstream, before formal requests are issued.
+You might be used to responding only to RFPs, but not to recognizing opportunities upstream, before formal requests are issued.
 This prompt set is designed to shift that mindset.
 It teaches consultants and business developers how to hunt for leads in unexpected places: capital plans, blog posts, competitor websites, public engagement events, old colleagues, and casual conversations.
 The goal isn’t to find a guaranteed project with every prompt, but to build the "muscle memory" that make opportunity recognition second nature.

 to teach services professionals how to proactively identify business development opportunities before formal RFPs appear on purchasing sites; encourages consistent lead-hunting behavior by guiding users to explore informal, interpersonal, and publicly available sources of insight that are often overlooked